Spotted Bass vs Largemouth Bass: What’s The Difference?

 - Common nicknames: Green bass, bigmouth bass, largies, bucketmouth.

-- Spotted bass are native to the Mississippi River and across the Gulf states from Texas to Florida.
+- Native to the Mississippi River and across the Gulf states from Texas to Florida.
 In addition, they are found in the western Mid-Atlantic states.
 They have been introduced to Virginia, North Carolina and southern Africa.

-- Spotted bass prefer warmer waters with strong currents and turbulence.
+- They prefer warmer waters with strong currents and turbulence.

-- Largemouth bass are native to the eastern and central United States, southeastern Canada and northern Mexico.
+- Native to the eastern and central United States, southeastern Canada and northern Mexico.
 They have been introduced into many other areas as well.

 - Prefer murky waters with vegetation.

-- Spotted bass have a greenish gray body.
+- Spotted bass feature a darker green coloration pattern and have a greenish gray body.
 They have dark, black spots forming a jagged horizontal line down the body.

-- Largemouth have a greenish gray body.
+- Largemouth tend to have a greenish gray body.
 They have dark, black blotches forming less defined, jagged horizontal lines down the body.

 - Spotted bass has two dorsal fins clearing connected to each other.